By Eilene Lyon

 Georgetown is tiny and lovely.
 I stayed at the American River Inn, a B & B built and run as the American Hotel in 1853.
 I had a decadent soak in their outdoor hot tub before heading over to the Georgetown Hotel and Saloon for an amazingly high-quality dinner and a brew.

 The cemetery was a short walk away and I photographed some of the old headstones from the early days.
-Elias and Rebecca Pierce buried their only child here, but his grave is now unmarked.

 I ended up staying a second night, needing to take my car into Placerville to check a grinding noise from my front wheel.
 What I thought might be a bad bearing turned into a set of new brakes.
 Good thing because it cost a lot less, but I ended up wandering in town all day.
 That turned out to be less than stimulating.
 I did meet a couple locals while having a beer and the conversation was…different.
 But the two gentlemen were game for discussing history, genealogy, and writing, my pet subjects.